 Children love being outside during the summer, but you need to be careful about exposing them to too much sun.
 “Make wearing sunscreen a family thing that includes everyone,” says Saint Francis Medical Partner Jenny M. Eichhorn, MD.
 “Set an example for your kids and teenagers; show them that wearing sunscreen is important by wearing it yourself.”

 When you do go outside, follow these guidelines to protect your child from the sun:

 - Stay in the shade and avoid the middle of the day sun as much as possible to decrease harmful sun exposure.

 - Always apply sunscreen with a sun protection factor (SPF) of at least 15.

-- Find sunglasses that fit your child.
-“You should look for sunglasses that block as much UVA and UVB rays as possible,” says Dodson.
+- Dress your children in clothing that covers as much skin as possible.
+Find a hat that shades the face, neck and ears and sunglasses.
+“You should look for sunglasses that block as much UVA and UVB rays as possible,” says Eichhorn.

-For more information call 573-331-3996.
+For more information call 573-331-3000.